awortmann/awortmann.github.io/_pages/service.md

 - Steering committee member of the [Robotics Software Engineering](https://rose-workshops.github.io/) (RoSE) workshop series.
 - Organizer of the [1st International Workshop on Conceptual Modeling for Digital Twins](https://comodity.github.io/)

-## Editorial Boards
+## Reviewing

+I serve in the editorial boards of the following journals:

 - [International Journal on Software and Systems Modeling](https://www.sosym.org/)
 - [Journal of Automotive Software Engineering](https://www.atlantis-press.com/journals/jase)
 - [Journal of Object Technology](http://www.jot.fm/)

-## Reviewing

-I am regularly reviewing for various journals, conferences, and workshops related to my research interests.
+Moreover, I am regularly reviewing for various other journals, conferences, and workshops related to my research interests.
 This includes the following journals:

 - IEEE Transactions on Systems, Man and Cybernetics: Systems
 - IEEE Robotics and Automation Letters